-Happy Easter, all – I’ve been forced to make a nice Easter recipe for chocolate cake filled pastel eggs, saying as I can barely hear my TV for the sound of fatties crying into their children’s Easter Eggs and shallow-breathing around the empty Mini Egg packets.
+Happy Easter, all – I’ve been forced to make a nice Easter recipe for chocolate cake filled pastel eggs, saying as I can barely hear my TV for the sound of members crying into their children’s Easter Eggs and shallow-breathing around the empty Mini Egg packets.
 It’s pretty to look at and I suppose it could be fun to make these with children, but not for me, as I dislike children.
 Snotty-nosed little poo-machines.
 Every day I run the risk of deliberately crashing my car into the central reservation when the ‘child of the day’ calls in on Radio 2 at half seven.
 They’re always so achingly middle-class it enrages me.
 ‘What are you doing today, little Randolph?’
 ‘WELL CHRASS UM IT’S MY PICCOLO EXAM AT HALF SEVEN UM AND THEN I’M MAKING ARTISAN PARST-AARGH WITH THE HELP’.
 Pfft.
 At 11 I was too busy counting my pubic hair to worry about exams.

 Pah.
 Sometimes I’d welcome the sweet caress of death.

 Speaking of death, I got told off for being rude by a group of old ladies in Waitrose today for having the temerity to say ‘excuse me please’.
 I know, shocking behaviour.
-I’m basically Harold Shipman but I murder with words.
 No, listen, I was making to leave when seemingly every elderly lady in a ten mile range of Ponteland Waitrose decided to meet and hold an impromptu W.I. meeting right in the store doors.
 Seriously, the automatic doors were stuttering back and forth whilst they gossiped and clucked in one giant lavender mass.
 I waited for a few moments, clearing my throat, tapping my foot, cocking my shotgun, but no. One old love looked me straight in the eyes (I assume, her cataract was haunting her vision) and then carried on chatting.
 Eventually I caved, collapsed forward into their huddled mass, sending copies of the Daily Mail flying and hips popping like popcorn in the microwave.

 No, I said ‘excuse me, please’ and waited for the mass to disperse, which it didn’t.
 It took me asking three times, in increasing pitch and volume, before they deigned to let me past, but not before some wizened old crone with lipstick bleeding into her almond-esque skin clutched my sleeve and told me to ‘respect my elders’.
 Pfft.
 It was all I could do not to pick her up and post her into the charity token bank, hopefully into something ironic like Age Concern.
 Instead I smiled my most ingratiating smile and said ‘terribly sorry Sir’ and walked past.
 I assume she’ll have sat bolt upright in her Medichair about ten minutes ago with a look of anger.